Honcho Chiba, Japan Travel Guide

 Dress in layers.

-Typhoons mainly occur from September to October, though they can happen from July to November.
+Typhoons mainly occur from September to October, even though they can happen from July to November.
 Typhoons cause heavy rain, strong winds, and potential transportation disruptions.
 Chiba Prefecture, with its extensive coastline, is susceptible to these weather events.
-Monitor forecasts when traveling during these months.
+Monitor forecasts when traveling in these months.

 Summer are able to see temperatures reach the high 30s°C with high humidity.
 This poses a risk of heatstroke.
 Winters are generally mild, but temperatures can drop near 0°C. Dress in layers.